Inland waterways of the United States: Extent

 The Mississippi River is a major waterway.

-Most navigable rivers and canals in the United States are in the eastern half of the country, where the terrain is flatter and the climate is wetter.
-The Mississippi River System is connected to the Illinois Waterway, which continues to the Great Lakes Waterway and then to the Saint Lawrence Seaway.
+Most navigable canals and rivers in the United States are in the eastern half of the country, where the terrain is flatter and the climate is wetter.
+The Mississippi River System is connected to the Illinois Waterway, which continues to the Great Lakes Waterway and then to the St. Lawrence Seaway.
 The Lower Mississippi River from Baton Rouge to the Gulf of Mexico allows ocean shipping to connect with the barge traffic, thereby making this segment vital to both the domestic and foreign trade of the United States.
 Many other eastern rivers are navigable as well, including the Potomac, the Hudson, and the Atchafalaya rivers, which are all dredged by the Army Corps of Engineers.

 The Intracoastal Waterway runs along the Gulf Coast from Texas, past the Mississippi River, around Florida, and up the Atlantic Seaboard to Massachusetts.
 The Gulf Intracoastal Waterway (GIWW) and Mississippi River System connect Gulf Coast ports, such as Mobile, New Orleans, Baton Rouge, Houston, and Corpus Christi, with major inland ports, including Memphis, Kansas City, St. Louis, Chicago, St. Paul, Cincinnati, and Pittsburgh.

 The Columbia River is the only river on the West Coast (and arguably the entire North American Pacific coast) that is navigable for a significant length.
 The river is regularly dredged, and freight barges may reach as far inland as Lewiston, Idaho, through a system of locks; however, there are strict draft restrictions beyond the confluence with the Willamette River.
 The Sacramento and San Joaquin rivers, the Snake River, and the Umpqua River are examples of other West Coast rivers that are dredged for navigation.
 The steep grades and variable flows of most other West Coast rivers make them unsuitable for large boat travel.
 Also, most large rivers there are dammed, often in multiple places, to supply water for hydroelectricity production and other uses.
 Mountainous terrain and a shortage of water make canals in the West infeasible as well.